johnreybacal/the-20-games-challenge/01/flappy_bird/README.md

  - Remove unsupported characters (export)
  - Wait for game over panel animation before enabling buttons
  - Theme overrides for buttons
- - Adjust BG Parallax to use secondary flipped sprite
+ - ~~Adjust BG Parallax to use secondary flipped sprite~~
+ - Adjust BG parallax to overlap a little and show pixel continuity as well as fix separation by pixel between repeats

 ## Credits